RaymonDev/CorruptPDFGenerator/README.md

 ## How it works

-These program creates a new pdf file (in the same directory as the code) that cannot be opened.
+This program creates a new pdf file (in the same directory as the code) that cannot be opened.
 The pdf created has no attributes, so it cannot be opened.
 If you want to corrupt a pdf manually, you can change the extension of that pdf into a txt, then delete the first line:
 ```
 %PDF-1.4
 ```